My Love Is Your Love (song): Recording and composition

+The song starts and mostly plays in the key of C major.
+The song interpolates the hook from the Meters' funk song "Handclapping Song" (1970), with a background singer repeating the line, "clap your hands y'all / it's alright".

 Critical reception

 Daily Record wrote, "A fantastic return to form and another great single from her latest album of the same name.
 This once again uses a hip-hop beat to perfectly capture Whitney's soaring vocals."
 They also stated that "this is the best track in years from the soul diva."
 Entertainment Weekly editor Mark Bautz praised the song, "Wyclef Jean's gorgeous reggae-tinged title song and three funky cuts by Rodney Jerkins showcase the 35-year-old Whitney Houston in all her creative, soulful maturity."
 Rolling Stone's Rob Sheffield praised the song as a one with some "creative juice"; "on the excellent title track, Wyclef gives Houston the sexiest Bob Marley rip-off he's ever written."
 USA Today editor Rachel D. called this track "a spiritual, reggae-tinged jam from Wyclef Jean."

+Music video

+The music video for "My Love Is Your Love" was shot in Manhattan during the early spring of 1999.

+The video starts with a bored ticket girl at a movie theater gazing at the stars in the nighttime sky when suddenly, a blackout occurs, knocking out all power.

+The scene then changes to show a curly Afro-sporting Houston walking around the dark neighborhood witnessing a mixture of chaos and calm in the darkened street, dressed in a long brown leather trench coat.
+Later, she discards the trench coat to reveal a denim jacket, black blouse shirt and dark denim jeans.

+Houston's casual look was inspired by singer Lauryn Hill.